-O. False Information Provided By Written Ouestionnaires
+O. False Information Provided By Written Questionnaires

-- 1. Where counsel diligently asks oral questions during voir dire, and a venireperson withholds information, a new trial should be granted if appellant was harmed.
+1. Where counsel diligently asks oral questions during voir dire, and a venireperson withholds information, a new trial should be granted if appellant was harmed.
 See Brandon v.
 State, 599 S.W.
 2d 567, 577 (Tex.
 Crim.
 App.
 1979); Salazar v.
 State, 562 S.W.
 2d 480, 482 n.5 (Tex.
 Crim.
 App.
+1978).

-1978). - 2.
-A different rule applies when the venireperson's response is to a written questionnaire.
+2. A different rule applies when the venireperson's response is to a written questionnaire.
 In Gonzales v.
 State, 3 S.W.
 3d 915 (Tex.
 Crim.
 App.
 1999), a non-capital case, the venireperson answered that she was not a complainant in a criminal case, when she was.
 The court of criminal appeals held that written questions, even those that seem subject to only one interpretation, are "vulnerable to misinterpretation."
 Id. at 917.
 "For this reason, 'diligent counsel' will not rely on written questionnaires to supply any information that counsel deems material.
 Counsel who does otherwise is simply not diligent."
-Here, counsel should have asked oral questions to verify the information on the written questionnaires.
+Here, counsel should have asked oral questionnaires.
 Id.